joyboseroy/indus_decipher/README.md

    trained end-of-sequence token so that stopping behavior itself comes from real data rather than an externally fixed length.
 Destroys only dependency beyond order-1 (trigram and higher).
+5. `trigram_markov_null`: same idea one order higher, sampling from the real order-2 transition table with backoff to bigram then unigram statistics for the many order-2 contexts too sparse to estimate directly (added later, alongside "Where the complexity ladder stops" below).
+Destroys only dependency beyond order-2.

 An earlier version of control 4 fixed each generated sequence's length to a real observed value and let the chain run exactly that many steps.
 That